Cristina-Becheru/piece-of-cake-blog/README.md

 ### Colours Used
 #### Header Colors

-- Navbar Background: -- The dark background of the navbar provides a high-contrast backdrop that makes the navigation links stand out.
+- *Navbar Background*: -- The dark background of the navbar provides a high-contrast backdrop that makes the navigation links stand out.
-- Navbar Links:
+- *Navbar Links*:
             -- The default color for navigation links contrasts well against the dark navbar background.
-            -- When active or hovered over, the background color of the links changes to orange, while the text remains white for readability.
+            -- When hovered over, the background color of the links changes to orange, while the text remains white for readability.

-- Navbar Toggler Button: -- The button used to toggle the navigation menu on mobile devices has a white background, ensuring visibility and ease of use.
+- *Navbar Toggler Button*: -- The button used to toggle the navigation menu on mobile devices has a white background, ensuring visibility and ease of use.
-- Search Button: -- The search button in the form has a warning yellow color to attract attention and encourage user interaction.
+- *Search Button*: -- The search button in the form has a warning yellow color to attract attention and encourage user interaction.
-- Search Input Field:
+- *Search Input Field*:
              -- The search input field has a white background to maintain a clean and accessible appearance.
              -- The border color of the input field is light gray, providing a subtle distinction without overwhelming the design.